robvand/aci-private-cloud/README.md

 These subnets are made available to a VMware cluster so that an admin only has to go ahead and move the vNICs of their workloads to the correct Port Group.
 Their workloads will have external connectivity via a shared L3out.
 An additional benefit is that this plan will use random identifiers for each object and leverage the alias and description fields to include naming.

-The plan included in this repository includes the following:
+The plan in this repository includes the following:

 Cisco ACI:
 1. Create a new Tenant with a random ID